 The challenge is to find a balance between charges that are affordable and generating sufficient income to cover costs.
-With the Assistance of Arneil Johnston, we undertook a review of our Rent and Service charges in 2015/16.
-As with all risks we need to continually review and monitor and this will be a particular focus for the Association for 21/22 taking accounts of the requirement in our Corporate Plan.
+With the assistance of Arneil Johnston, we undertook a review of our Rent and Service charges in 2015/16.
+As with all risks we need to continually review and monitor and this will be a particular focus for the Association going forward.

-• Developing new homes.
+Developing new homes.

-Ensuring that delivery of our continuing commitment to building more housing does not adversely impact on the financial viability of DHA.
+Ensuring that delivery of our continuing commitment to building more housing does not adversely impact the financial viability of DHA.
 We continuously review opportunities and engage in scenario planning and financial viability impact assessments on all new developments.

-- Pursuing an active Community Regeneration (Wider Role) Strategy.
+Pursuing an active Community Regeneration (Wider Role) Strategy.

 We have a strong track record in supporting communities and pursuing projects that go beyond the provision of homes for people in need.
 The Board supports the continuation of an active programme, but this must be measured against value for money as the resources to support the delivery of a programme are financed through tenants' rents.
 The Strategy requires to be reviewed in this context.

-The Association will undertake a review of its Wider Role Strategy during 2021/22. - Government policy & spending review decisions impacting on housing associations' business plan assumptions.
+• Government policy & spending review decisions impacting housing associations' business plan assumptions.

-The Scottish Parliamentary election in 2021 will shape the direction of social housing over the next four years; however, we envisage neither a significant change in the political landscape or housing policy.
-Whilst housing is a devolved matter, decisions made by the UK government or institutions can impact on the business of Scottish RSLs.
+Whilst housing is a devolved matter, decisions made by the UK government or institutions can impact the business of Scottish RSLs.
 We are now subject to Freedom of Information legislation (FOI) as well as the General Data Protection Regulation (GDPR).
 We have developed our workings to ensure continuous compliance with these new regulations and have appointed a Data Protection Officer with significant knowledge to lead on both developing our policies and training staff.

-• Brexit.
+Brexit.

-Uncertainty continues to surround the decision to leave the European Union and as yet, the implications for Scottish RSLs is unknown.
+Uncertainty continues to surround the decision to leave the European Union and as yet, the implications for Scottish RSLs are unknown.